alvinyap510/42-aws-cloud-practitioner-piscine/README.md

 ## Introduction

-This is the repo for 42 Kuala Lumpur's AWS Cloud Practitioner Certification 14-Days Piscine.
+Repo for 42 Kuala Lumpur's AWS Cloud Practitioner Certification 14-Days Piscine.

+This is a 14 days intensive group learning similar to how a 42 piscine works, whereby group members is responsible on making sure the attendance and learning progress of peers.

 ## Resources